mdb0/ocaml_rtx/README.md

 then, recompile the all thing.

 # commandes:
-  - mouse click on the image to set the focus on the point clicked.
+  - mouse click on the image to set the focus on the point of the object clicked.

 # renders: